Controversies surrounding Mortal Kombat

 Noob Saibot performing his "Make-A-Wish" Fatality on Jade in Mortal Kombat (2011).
-This installment's more realistic 3D graphics, and Mortal Kombats renewed popularity, brought the series back into the center of the controversy spotlight after years of relative obscurity and being overshadowed by other violent games, such as Grand Theft Auto.
+This installment's more realistic 3D graphics, and Mortal Kombats renewed popularity, brought the series back into the center of the controversy spotlight after years of relative obscurity and being overshadowed by other games with violent content, such as the Grand Theft Auto series.

 The Mortal Kombat series of fighting games, created by Ed Boon and John Tobias, has been the subject of various controversies since its creation in 1992.
 In particular, Mortal Kombat has often been criticised by a broad spectrum of politicians and other critics for its unrestrained use of graphic and bloody violence, both in the game's regular combat scenes and its Fatalities—finishing moves that allow the player to kill or otherwise maim the defeated opponents.

-The violent nature of the series, one of the earliest of its kind, has led to the creation and continued presence of the Entertainment Software Rating Board (ESRB) in 1994, and other ratings boards for video games.
+The violent nature of the series, one of the earliest of its kind, has led to the creation and continued presence of the Entertainment Software Rating Board (ESRB) in 1994, and other video game content rating systems.
 Various Mortal Kombat games have been censored or banned in several countries, and the franchise was the subject of several court cases.
 In Germany, many Mortal Kombat games were indexed or banned.
 Mortal Kombat (2011) is also banned in South Korea, and was banned in Australia until February 2013, while Mortal Kombat 11 is banned in Indonesia, Mainland China, and Ukraine.
 Japan required the developers censor some parts of the game to release it but the studio declined.
 The issue of cultural appropriation was also widely discussed with regard to the character designs and storylines.